equinix-labs/equinix-labs/glossary.md

 ## Manifest File

-Used most commonly in Java, the manifest is a special file that can contain information about the files packaged in a JAR file.
-By tailoring this "meta" information that the manifest contains, you enable the manifest file to serve a variety of purposes.
-Other programming languages have similar manifest files, but even if you're project is a markdown or documentation project, you can use the manifest file to store the appropriate set of categories, keywords, and tags.
-Consider including “packet”, “bare metal”, “on-premise”, “hybrid-cloud”, and “cloud”.
-Build from there.
+While the specific filename varies from programming environemnt or packaging tool, manifest files contain "meta" information about a project.
+Take advantage of manifest files to store the appropriate set of categories, keywords, and tags for a project.
 Project descriptions and overviews should be taken advantage of as well.
-Logos are a common feature, make sure our projects are including branding approved logos made to fit the project’s visual requirements and theme.
+Logos are a common feature of manifests, projects should use approved logos and branding to fit the project and organization's visual requirements and theme.

 ## Owner